graphql/graphql-spec/spec/Section 2 -- Language.md

 ```

 If `user` was `Non-Nullable` in the schema, but we don't want `null`s propagating
-past that point, then we can use `?` to create an error boundary. `User` will be
+past that point, then we can use `?` to create null propagation boundary. `User` will be
 treated as `Nullable` for this operation:

 ```graphql example